 Cons: Loom is more of a recording tool than an editing tool, so options are limited.
 Some users complain about a lack of volume control, which may or may not be an issue depending on where and how you’re recording.
 It’s also desktop only.

 Monosnap keeps it simple, and sometimes that’s just what you need.
-This tools lets you take screenshots, shoot video, draw or annotate them, and easily share.
+This tools lets you take screenshots, shoot video, draw or annotate, and share your finished content.

 Pros: With Monosnap, you can record video and audio simultaneously and you get to choose exactly how much or how little of your screen gets recorded.
-Allows you to draw arrows, highlight or make other annotations and drawings in the video.
-Videos, once processed, can be shared directly to YouTube, Box, social media, email or any number of other tools.
-Both Win and Mac compatible.
+It allows you to draw arrows, highlight or make other annotations and drawings in the video.
+Videos, once processed, can be shared directly to YouTube, Box, social media, email or any number of other tools and it’s both Windows and iOS compatible.

 Cons: Monosnap is recording only so there are no editing capabilities.